Tharikabalu/Tharikabalu/README.md

 - 👋 Hi, I’m @Tharikabalu
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning Tableau which is used for Data Visulaization
+- 🌱 I’m currently practising programming daily

 <!---
 Tharikabalu/Tharikabalu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.